coreboot/coreboot/Documentation/releases/coreboot-26.06-relnotes.md

-Upcoming release - coreboot 26.06
+coreboot 26.06
 ========================================================================

 The coreboot project is pleased to announce the release of coreboot 26.06.
-In the roughly three months since the 26.03 release, 101 authors (including 22 new authors) have landed well over a thousand commits of new features, platform enablement, cleanup, and bug fixes across the tree.
+In the roughly three months since the 26.03 release, 101 authors (including 22 new authors) have landed well over eleven hundred commits of new features, platform enablement, cleanup, and bug fixes across the tree.

 This release exists because of the people who wrote, reviewed, tested,